orgrim/pg_back/README.md

 `--purge-min-keep` (`-K`) with the special value `all` to keep everything, thus avoiding file removal completly.
 When both `--purge-older-than` and `--purge-min-keep` are used, the minimum number of dumps to keep is enforced before old dumps are removed.
-This avoid remove all dumps when the time interval is too small.
+This avoids removing all dumps when the time interval is too small.

 A command can be run before taking dumps with `--pre-backup-hook`, and after with `--post-backup-hook`.
-The command are executed directly, not by a shell, respecting single and double quoted values.
+The commands are executed directly, not by a shell, respecting single and double quoted values.
 Even if some operation fails, the post backup hook is executed when present.

 ## Managing the configuration file

+The previous v1 configuration files are not compatible with pg_back v2.

 Give the path of the v1 configuration file to the `--convert-legacy-config` command line option, and pg_back will try its best to convert it to the v2 format.
+Redirect the output to the new configuration file.

 The default configuration file can be printed with the `--print-default-config` command line option.